2020PB/police-brutality/reports/Oregon.md

 Federal agents approach a small group of protestors on the sidewalk.
 They seize a protestor, place them in an unmarked car, and drive off.
 They make no attempt to identify themselves, to read the protestor their rights, or to state the charges against the protestor.

+Additional footage and news establish that this is a pattern of behavior, not an isolated incident.

 tags: arrest, abuse-of-power

 id: or-portland-77